HonoMystes/R_temporaria_Metagenomics/README.md

 - Taxonomy Bar Plot.

 ### taxaVsSample.py
-The *taxaVsSample.py* script is a supplementary code to help in the analysis of the taxa found in our samples against a condition(column) in our data.
+The *taxaVsSample.py* script is a supplementary code to help in the analysis of the taxa found in the samples against a condition(column) in our data.
 To use this script you need the to download the csv file, from the taxonomy bar plot obtained in the previous script and then indicate wich rank and variable in focus (condition) do we want to analyse.The output generated will make a Venn diagram and a txt file detailing the specific and in common taxa against the condition(column) selected.

 #### Constraints:
 The condition(column) must either have a total of 2 or 3 different variables to analysis.